abhinaya08/STA380_Exercise1/Exercise1.md

     ##    ClCl.SPYa    ClCl.TLTa    ClCl.LQDa    ClCl.EEMa    ClCl.VNQa
     ## 0.0003983176 0.0002737537 0.0002067942 0.0009971055 0.0004095163

-From the charts,SD and mean of returns over the last 10 years we can conclude that Emerging markets and Real estate exchange-traded funds have been rather unstable with higher returns (risky) while the others are stable.
+From the charts, SD and mean of returns over the last 10 years we can conclude that Emerging markets and Real estate exchange-traded funds have been rather unstable with higher returns (risky) while the others are stable.

 ### (a) Simulating for even split